 1 & 2.
 In a medium pot, combine water, sugar and orange juice.
 Bring to a gentle boil over medium heat.

-Tip: Adjust the sweetness - Like your cranberry orange sauce sweeter?
+Tip: Adjust the sweetness - Like your homemade cranberry sauce sweeter?
 Feel free add more sugar!

 3 & 4.
 Stir in the cranberries and the orange zest.